ciribob/DCS-JTACAutoLaze/README.md

 The JTAC will automatically switch targets when a target is destroyed or goes out of Line of Sight

+The JTACs can be configured globally to target only vehicles or troops or all ground targets

 **NOTE: LOS doesn't include buildings or tree's...
 Sorry! **

 The script can also be useful in daylight by enabling the JTAC to mark enemy positions with Smoke.